 You absolutely should!

-If you have affiliate relationships with any of the brands you recommend, display them in your how-to guide.
-If you’re using a tool like Lasso, you can showcase your affiliate links in custom displays, grids, lists, or galleries.
+Using a tool like Lasso, you can showcase your affiliate links in custom displays, grids, lists, or galleries.

 For example, if you were writing a guide about how to use Grammarly, you could use a Lasso display to showcase your affiliate link like this: 👇